IntersectAustralia/TrainingMaterials/re/PITCHME.md

 #### …Not machine learning

 - Regular expressions are not an example of machine learning
-- You need to specify the pattern – the rule – that matches what you want, and _only_ what you want
+- You need to specify the pattern – the rule – that matches what you want, and _only_ what you want <!-- .element: class="fragment" -->
-- This is sometimes challenging, and occasionally impossible
+- This is sometimes challenging, and occasionally impossible <!-- .element: class="fragment" -->

 +++